BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 #  BoldContacts

-BoldContacts is an app is a greatly-simpler way to browse contacts and connect to them.
+BoldContacts is an app that helps you browse your contacts and connect with them.

-BoldContacts is good for people experiencing vision disabiltiies, cognitive disabilties, or motor disabiltiies.
+BoldContacts is intended for people who experience vision disabiltiies, cognitive disabilties, or motor disabiltiies.
 The app displays each contact with a large photo, large text, and large buttons.

 BoldContacts started because our family members have Alzheimer's disease and Parkison's disease, and are unable to use the typical contacts app.
-Our hope is BoldContacts can help them.
+BoldContacts helps our family keep in touch, and helps caretakers connect with us.

 ## Screenshot